Ronchetti continues to hammer Lujan Grisham over release of prison inmate

 "The latest documents uncovered by The New Mexican remove all doubt that Governor Lujan Grisham and her administration arrogantly broke state law to release a criminal from prison early, even though they were informed he was stealing guns and presented a clear danger to society," he said.
 "No matter how badly this governor and her parole board want to empty our prisons and release criminals early, they don't get to ignore state law in order to do it."

-In response to the latest attack ad involving Beltran, who has also been featured in Ronchetti's mailers, Delaney Corcoran, spokeswoman for Lujan Grisham's reelection campaign, called Ronchetti a "Trump-endorsed" gubernatorial candidate New Mexicans cannot trust.
+In response to the latest ad involving Beltran, who has also been featured in Ronchetti's mailers, Delaney Corcoran, spokeswoman for Lujan Grisham's campaign, called Ronchetti a "Trump-endorsed" candidate New Mexicans cannot trust.

 "His latest ad is no exception," she wrote.